What hardware/software do you use?

 After recording, the show is edited together entirely in Mixcraft.

-I’ll also use other software like After Effects (for YouTube videos), Photoshop, Illustrator, Affinity Designer, Affinity Photo, Lightroom, etc. as needed for graphics, images, website material, social media, merchandise, etc.
+I’ll also use other software like After Effects, Premiere Pro, Photoshop, Capture One Pro, Illustrator, Affinity Designer, Affinity Photo, Lightroom, etc. as needed for graphics, images, website material, social media, merchandise, etc.

 What research materials do you use?